Spott-Inc/app-support/index.md

 # Protect Your Privacy

-Pika Parking takes your privacy very seriously.
+Pika Parking takes your privacy very seriously (see our [privacy policy](./privacy_policy.md)).
 Therefore, we offer two easy options for those who wish to remove their data from our platform.

 ## Delete Data But Keep Your Account